Frequently Asked Questions

 Although we have a unique general education structure, students can transfer courses into our programs of study.
 The best recommendation is to enroll in courses from the following categories: English composition; mathematics; second language; social and behavioral sciences; science; humanities and art.
 These help establish a broad foundation of knowledge, which is the purpose for general education.
-For more information regarding how transfer courses can be applied to our general education curriculum, refer to the following Academic Information pages:
+For more information regarding how transfer courses can be applied to our general education curriculum, refer to the Transfer Policies section of the General Catalog:

 Can I transfer courses from another institution?

 Yes.
 There are several things to consider when attending another college or university.
 The University of Arizona will generally accept credit if these guidelines are followed: